 The Company's quarterly general and administrative expenses remain relatively stable.
-Factors causing significant changes between the most recently completed eight quarters have primarily been items such as share-based payments expense, consulting and management fees, and advertising and promotion expense.
+Factors causing significant changes between the most recently completed eight quarters have primarily been non-cash share-based payments expense that varies from period to period based on the vesting provisions and amortization schedule of previously granted stock options, salaries, and advertising.